 The problem with a tooth emergency is that it’s very vague.
 There are numerous accidents and incidents that can be considered a tooth emergency.
 Luckily, we’ll try to cover as many of them as possible.
 Nevertheless, all tooth emergencies share a similar step with each other; seek a dentist as soon as possible.
 Especially for:

-Also, often times (but not every time) a chipped tooth causes bleeding.
+- A chipped tooth has very similar instructions to that of a lost tooth.
+However, instead of scooping up the lost tooth, be sure to collect all the pieces that are missing from your tooth that is still in its socket.
+The pieces that have been chipped can be reattached.Also, often times (but not every time) a chipped tooth causes bleeding.
 If this is the case, grab a piece of gauze, and apply it to the bleeding area for 10 minutes or until it has stopped.
 Make sure you rinse out your mouth with warm water and relieve the swelling with a cold ice pack.
 And of course, contact your dentist to set up an appointment as quick as possible!

 - There are multiple causes to a toothache.
 It might be from a cavity or another form of an infection in your mouth.
-It can also simple be a piece of food stuck in between your teeth.
+It can also simply be a piece of food stuck in between your teeth.
 That’s why you should first rinse your mouth out with warm water.
 It might be able to dislodge anything stuck between your teeth.
 If that doesn’t work try using dental floss.
 The piece of food or whatever it may be could be the sole cause of the pain.